top of page

 France

-Annual VAT summary required for larger businesses.
+Annual VAT statement required for larger companies.

 Italy